liberland/docs/blockchain/judiciary/initial_proposal.md

 ## Enactment of Awards
 ### The Optimal Circumstance
 A contract or a case is collateralized such that the collateral is sufficient to cover any additional payments prescribed in the final verdict, beyond the awarded sum and the Court Costs.
 In this scenario, the collateral serves as a mechanism for execution of the judgement.
+Collateral may be handled by a third party, such as an insurance company.

 ### Case with Insufficient Collateral
 #### Seizing LLM